denniszelada/ruby_best_practices/callbacks.md

   | Nothing complicated, for update some values

-Let's refactor a red callback, like sending an email after saving, because we can trigger the email in any case, like when we save something from the console, or some rake task can trigger the save, and send an eamil to a lot of people.
+Let's refactor a red callback, like sending an email after saving, because we can trigger the email in any case, like when we save something from the console, or some rake task can trigger the save, and send an email to a lot of people.

 Example on how to refactor this cases